 Blogs are an extremely flexible & effective business branding tool.

-There really isn’t a business out there that cannot benefit from the use of blogs, as part of business branding strategy.
+All business can benefit from the use of blogs, as part of business branding strategy.
 In fact, for some people, blogging is actually their paying business.
 This tool can add onto branding efforts no matter the product, service or idea that is in the spotlight.
 The blog itself can even be the “brand” in question.

 Check out how versatile blogging can be for business branding and cultivating business interest:

-- Product blogs – Blogs that are designed to promote a specific company and its products might contain news about upcoming releases, how present products are used and other related tidbits of information.
+- Product blogs – Blogs that are designed to promote a specific company and its products.
+News about upcoming releases, how present products are used and other related tidbits of information.

-- Service blogs – Companies that sell services rather than specific products often use blogs to share information about their industry, to share tips on how to tell when a service call is needed and so on.
+- Service blogs – Companies that sell services rather than specific products often use blogs to share information about their offerings.
+Share tips on how to tell when a service call is needed and so on.

-- Professional blogs – Doctors, lawyers, accountants and other professionals use blogs to get their names out on the Internet and to share vital information with readers.
-A doctor, for example, might write posts about maintaining health, how to tell if someone is sick and what to expect from certain treatments.
+- Professional blogs – Doctors, lawyers, accountants and other professionals use blogs to get their names recognized and to share vital information.
+A doctor, may write posts about maintaining health, how to tell if someone is sick, and what to expect from certain treatments.
 This type of blog builds on the professional’s own brand.

-- Government blogs – Many governmental agencies on the city, county, state and federal levels now use blogs to impart important information to citizens.
-These blogs can range from highly newsy and formal in style to very conversational.
-The idea is to create an outlet to quickly and effectively share news and information with residents.
+- Government blogs – Many governmental agencies on the city, county, state and federal levels now use blogs to post info to citizens.
+The idea is to quickly and effectively share news and information with residents.

-- Artistic blogs – Published authors, journalists, artists, musicians and others in the creative fields use blogs to boost their own brand recognition.
+- Artistic blogs – Authors, journalists, artists, musicians , etc. use blogs to boost their own brand recognition.
 They often use these vehicles to update fans on their current projects, to share personal news and more.

 - Niche blogs – In some cases, the brand is the blog itself.
 Some entrepreneurs create blogs geared to a specific topic and build themselves up as authorities on the said topic.
 To generate income, they sell advertising on their blogs or act as affiliate marketers for products related to the niche.
 The better the branding efforts here, the more likely it is the blog will be able to establish itself as a reliable authority on the subject matter.
 This, in turn, can build the brand and traffic on the site at the same time.
 When these two things happen, advertising or affiliate revenues can go up thanks to the exposure received.